-Every baby spits up or vomits occasionally, and some do quite often or even with every feeding.
-If, despite the spitting, your baby is
+Every baby spits up or vomits at least every now and then.
+Some do that often, or even with every feeding.

 Most babies who spit up are "happy spitters" who don't need medicine.
 If your baby is content, comfortable, growing well, and has no breathing problems caused by vomiting, then he's a "happy spitter."
 If not, tell your doctor what you've noticed so she can check to see what the problem is.

 After your baby swallows milk, it glides past the back of his throat and goes down a muscular tube, called the esophagus, to the stomach.
 There is a ring of muscles connecting the esophagus and stomach.
 It opens to let the milk go into the stomach, and then it closes back up.
 If that ring, called the lower esophageal sphincter, doesn't tighten back up, the milk can come back up the esophagus.
 That's reflux.